Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 Contacts: Any person in your RealScout database (Nurtured, Awaiting Nurture, or Archived).

-Contact Interactions: Actions taken by contacts (views, saves, requests, feedback).
+Contact Interactions: Actions taken by Contacts (views, saves, requests, feedback).

-Cross-MLS Search: A search mode intended for in using more than one MLS in a search or template.
+Cross-MLS Search: A search mode intended for using more than one MLS in a search or template.
+Default app and site experience to ensure Contacts can see all connected listing data in one view.

 Custom Boundary / Polygon / Map Shapes: Drawing map shapes to define a search area (polygon, radius, custom shapes).
 You can exclude map shapes with AI Search.